GNS3/ubridge/README.rst

   everything with a -1 frequency, drop every Nth packet with a positive frequency, or drop nothing.

+  "random_drop" has 1 argument "<percentage>" (0 to 100%).
+The percentage represents
+  the chance for a packet to be dropped.

   "latency" has 1 argument "<milliseconds>" to delay packets in milliseconds.

 .. code:: bash

     bridge add_packet_filter br0 "my_filter1" "latency" 50
     bridge add_packet_filter br0 "my_filter2" "frequency_drop" 5
+    bridge add_packet_filter br0 "my_filter3" "random_drop" 10
     bridge show br0
     101 bridge 'br0' is not running
     101 Filter 'my_filter1' configured in position 1